Meet Kate, our new community programme manager.

 Do what you love, allow yourself to dream, don’t let other people’s conceptions of possibility limit you, work hard and enjoy your achievements, respect your body, know your strengths and remember failure is part of learning.

 When can NoFit State community members see and meet you?

 In my first weeks in post, I will be attending most of the classes to get a feel for the overall community programme and meet members.
 I am looking forward to chatting to members and hearing any feedback about the programme, e.g. what’s working well but also what can be done to develop and improve member’s experiences.
 I am also really interested in people’s personal journeys into circus and what they hope to get from the community programme.
-I will be at the monthly socials, and I will always open to hearing about people’s experiences and thoughts of the programme.
+I will be at the monthly socials, and I will always be open to hearing about people’s experiences and thoughts about the programme.

 You can get to know Kate, and the rest of the team us at our Community Social (and pub quiz) on Wednesday 2 August, 2017 at The Four Elms Pub, Elm Street, Cardiff.